-Storage Supplier Fluence Acquires AMS for Power Market Dispatch Software
+Fluence Acquires Grid Software Startup AMS

 Second time's the charm

 They're not starting from scratch: Fluence and AMS have collaborated on joint product offerings to customers for the last couple of years.
-Indeed, the corporate relationship goes back further, to when Fluence parent company AES tried to buy AMS in its earlier incarnation as a project developer with a valuable utility contract, after AMS won its Southern California Edison contract in 2014.
+Indeed, the corporate relationship goes back even further; Fluence parent company AES tried to buy AMS in its earlier incarnation as a project developer with a valuable utility contract after AMS won its Southern California Edison contract in 2014.

-AMS founder Susan Kennedy rejected that offer, and another from French power company EDF.
+AMS founder Susan Kennedy rejected that offer and another one from French power company EDF.
 Kennedy argued that cracking the code of the digital grid eventually would generate 10x or 20x returns for investors.
-Kennedy handed the reins to Madaeni last fall, but stayed on as an advisor to the company.
+Kennedy handed the reins to Madaeni last fall but stayed on as an adviser to the company.
 When AES subsidiary Fluence tried again this year, AMS leadership was ready to accept.

-"In the energy storage space, you need to be ready to be surprised at any moment," Galura said, when asked about the second acquisition attempt working out.
+"In the energy storage space, you need to be ready to be surprised at any moment," Galura said when asked about the second acquisition attempt working out.
 But, he added, "It wasn’t a surprise to me that AMS had developed this incredible capability on the market side, given where they started."

-Both executives declined to disclose the selling price for AMS, which raised at least $52 million in equity funding.
-The last publicly announced raise was a $34 million Series B in 2017, which included DBL Partners, Energy Impact Partners and Southern Company, as well as Schwarzenegger, whom Kennedy previously worked for as his chief of staff.
-Madaeni said "the investors were fully supportive of this deal," and actively assisted in closing the transaction.
+Both executives declined to disclose the selling price for AMS, which has raised at least $52 million in equity funding.
+The last publicly announced raise was a $34 million Series B in 2017, which included DBL Partners, Energy Impact Partners and Southern Company, as well as Schwarzenegger, for whom Kennedy previously worked as his chief of staff.
+Madaeni says that "the investors were fully supportive of this deal" and actively assisted in closing the transaction.

 When companies at different steps in the value chain combine, it can create second thoughts for potential customers.
-The creation of Fluence put some distance between the storage integration business and AES' development business, which ostensibly competes with the sorts of developers who might buy Fluence hardware.
+The creation of Fluence put some distance between the storage integration business and AES' development business, which ostensibly competes with the sorts of developers that might buy Fluence hardware.

-But AMS and Fluence are both technology agnostic, and the combined companies won't limit the bidding algorithm to customers of Fluence's hardware, Madaeni said.
+But AMS and Fluence are both technology-agnostic, and the combined companies won't limit the bidding algorithm to customers of Fluence's hardware, Madaeni said.

-"Our biggest leverage is an eye toward portfolio optimization," he noted.
+"Our biggest leverage is an eye toward portfolio optimization," he said.
 "The primary objective for that customer is to provide value in the wholesale markets."

 In other words, a customer that owns battery stacks supplied by Fluence competitors could still benefit from dispatching them with a software service owned by Fluence.
 The software will work with whatever assets the customer has.
 And a customer that starts buying software could move to buying hardware from Fluence down the road.